-I am excited to work with your child in Ms./Mrs./Mr. ''s classroom at School over the course of the next few wee ks.
-Please allow me to introduce myself.
-My name isand I am an education major at Stetson University.
-As part of my program requirements for graduation and State of Florida requirements to obtain a teacher license, some of my lessons must be videotaped and/or photograph ned.
-Additionally, I may need to collect copies of your child's work (for example, completed worksheets or an essay).
-The purpose of these activities is for my teaching to be analyzed by my peers and University pro fessors so that we can reflect on teaching and improve every child's learning.
-The focus of the material colle ected is on my instruction, not on individual students in the class.
-My professors may also use some of the e material I share with them for additional educational purposes, including program improvement and confe erence presentations so that other teachers can learn from my and your child's experience.
-Students' names will be removed from all work before dissemination and none of the material will be published on social media or be available for public viewing.
-While I would love to photograph and/or videotape the entire class, and share explained above, I understand that you may not be comfortable with you documentation process.
-Therefore, if you choose not to allow your child to will still participate in class, but will be moved outside of the camera, and I was a superior of the camera. our child to be included in this be part of this process, he or she Please complete and return the Permission Form to document your permission so much for your time and for considering my request.
-Ilook forward to contact we learn from each other.
-If you have any questions please contact my instructions are contact my instructions. tinuing my work with your child PERMISSION FORM Student Name: In connection with the video-recordings, photographs, and work samples of m y child's participation in
+I am excited to work with your child in Ms./Mrs./Mr s classroom at School over the course of the next few weeks.
+Please allow w me to introduce myself.
+My name is and I am an education major at Stetson University.
+As part of my program requirements for graduation and State of Florida require ements to obtain a teacher license, some of my lessons must be videotaped and/or photographed.
+Additional lly, I may need to collect copies of your child's work (for example, completed worksheets or an essay).
+The e purpose of these activities is for my teaching to be analyzed by my peers and University professors so that we can reflect on teaching and improve every child's learning.
+The focus of the material collected is on my i instruction, not on individual students in the class.
+My professors may also use some of the material I sha are with them for additional educational purposes, including program improvement and conference presentation tions so that other teachers can learn from my and your child's experience.
+Students' names will be removed from om all work before dissemination and none of the material will be published on social media or be available for r public viewing.
+While I would love to photograph and/or videotape the entire class and share your child's wor explained above, I understand that you may not be comfortable with your child to be documentation process.
+Therefore, if you choose not to allow your child to be part of this will still participate in class, but will be moved outside of the camera, and I will not collect e included in this process, he or she Please complete and return the Permission Form to document your permission for these act ivities.
+Thank you so much for your time and for considering my request.
+I look forward to continuing my wor as we learn from each other.
+If you have any questions, please contact my instructor: (insert n ame of instructor) PERMISSION FORM Student Name: in connection with the video-recordings, photographs, and work samples of my child's partic ination in